awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 10\.5 contains several bug fixes for issues in release 10\.4\.
 For more information on the fixes in 10\.5, see the [PostgreSQL documentation](http://www.postgresql.org/docs/10/static/release-10-5.html)\.

 This version also includes the following changes:
 + Support for the `pglogical` extension version 2\.2\.0\.
-Prerequisites for using this extension are the same as the prerequisites for using logical replication for PostgreSQL as described in [Logical replication for PostgreSQL on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.LogicalReplication)\.
+Prerequisites for using this extension are the same as the prerequisites for using logical replication for PostgreSQL as described in [Logical replication for RDS for PostgreSQL](#PostgreSQL.Concepts.General.FeatureSupport.LogicalReplication)\.
 + Support for the `pg_similarity` extension version 1\.0\.
 + Support for the `pageinspect` extension version 1\.6\.
 + Support for the `libprotobuf` extension version 1\.3\.0 for the PostGIS component\.